sezermehmed/MaskTrackingForTurkey/README.md

 Program can check Turkish ID informations, and if they are true, output will be " {UserName} mask is given" if not "No mask.."

-This project is not finished.
+This project can be improved more.

 ################